podpea/javascript/README.md

 ## Lodash

-- Always use Lodash
+- Always use Lodash over its alternatives
-- Use Lodash variants of built-in functions for consistency where possible
+- Use Lodash variants of built-in functions if it enhances readability or performance
 - Use multi-line chaining

 ## ECMAScript 5 Compatibility